Digilent/digilent-vivado-scripts/README.md

 ##### TCL:
 > `set argv "-r D:/Github/Zybo-Z7/hw"`

-> `source digilent_vivado_checkout.tcl`
+> `source checkout.tcl`

 -----------
 ### Checkin
 #### Description
-This subcommand calls into digilent_vivado_checkin.tcl in order to collect sources and generate needed scripts from a Vivado project into the repository structure described below.
+This subcommand calls into checkin.tcl in order to collect sources and generate needed scripts from a Vivado project into the repository structure described below.
 Files required for checkout *that are not already present* in the repository (such as project_info.tcl and gitignores), are automatically created.
 These files are not overwritten if they already exist.
 #### Optional Arguments
 1. `-r <repo>`: Path to the repository directory.
 Default: `<digilent-vivado-scripts>/..`
 1. `-x <xpr>`: Path to the project .xpr file to be processed for checkin.
 Default: `<repo>/proj/*.xpr`